Parker-Isaacson/2025-Avangrid-Hackathon/README.md

 ---

-## Future Ideas

-- Extend to DCF and sensitivity testing.

----

 ## Rubric Crosswalk

 | Rubric Category | Criteria | How This Project Meets It | Evidence / File |